Therapy and Counselling in the East Riding of Yorkshire

 -

-Struggling with confidence and self-esteem, or think and feel badly about yourself
+Struggling with confidence and self-esteem, or thinking and feeling badly about yourself

 -